Take Risks or Be Disrupted - How to Encourage Risk Tolerance in Product Management

 At NASA, questions and risk-inspired traits such as resourcefulness and inventiveness didn’t just land a man on the moon, they sparked a slew of solutions that had impacts beyond their applications in space travel.
 Freeze-drying, cordless vacuums, food safety systems, enriched baby food, temper foam — these came from an environment where risk, experimentation, and uncertainty were a constant.
 Risk can give us unforeseen boons.

-5 Tips to Cultivate Risk Tolerance
+5 Ways to Cultivate Risk Tolerance

-Tip 1: Choose the right things to put at risk.
+1. Choose the right things to put at risk.
 In his shareholder letter, Bezos described two types of decisions.
 The first type he compared to a one-way door in that they are “irreversible or nearly irreversible.”
 These consequential decisions, Bezos warns, “must be made methodically, carefully, slowly, with great deliberation and consultation.”

 Bezos observed that as organizations grow, there’s a tendency to treat all decisions as if they are one-way doors, resulting in “unthoughtful risk aversion, failure to experiment sufficiently, and consequently diminished invention.”